What Is Damask? A Guide to This Traditional Material

 Tip!

 Want to learn more about the different types of fabric and patterns?
-Read Home Fabrics Guide.
+Read our comprehensive Home Fabrics Guide.

 Where Is Damask Used?